trimble-oss/website-modus.trimble.com/content/community/_index.md

 The Modus design system strives to follow a distributed model in order to foster collaboration and knowledge-sharing.
 The Trimble community of enthusiastic and knowledgeable designers and developers are an essential and intrinsic part of the design system, and it relies on your active contributions.
 Modus design guidelines run an open-source model, where everyone is allowed and encouraged to contribute, but contributions are managed and curated by a design system product manager and a community-sourced set of advisors, the curators.

+If you want to join engineering-specific discussions about the contributions, join the [GitHub Discussions](https://github.com/orgs/trimble-oss/discussions).

 ### Users

 Modus users are members of the Trimble community who use the design system for guidelines, design assets, and code libraries.
 Anyone can be a user, and we encourage users to participate and provide feedback.